shosti/wacspace.el/README.md

 The configuration currently supports the following options:

 - `:before` A function to run before setting up the workspace.
+- `:before-switch` A function to run before setting up the workspace and every time you switch to a project with that configuration.
 - `:default` The default configuration.
 - `:[1-9]` The configuration to use with the corresponding prefix. keys.
 Note that these inherit from the default configuration.